 Humanim’s Deaf Services Day Program and Personal Support Services offer transitional and rehabilitation support to individuals so that they can take an increasingly active role in their community.
 Individuals create personal goals, learn skills, exercise independence, and participate in recreational activities within the community.
 Services are offered in a bilingual environment (American Sign Language and English) through team-oriented educational activities, including:

 - Social, vocational, and life skills instruction

 Employment remains a cornerstone to all of Humanim’s programs and services, and we offer a variety of vocational supports that address the specific needs of individuals who are deaf and have a developmental disability.
 Our Supported Employment services are offered in a bilingual environment (American Sign Language and English), and focus on matching an individual’s unique interests and skills to the hiring needs of employers.
-Once employed, our job coaches continue to work with clients and employers to ensure job success.
+Once employed, our retention specialists continue to work with individuals and employers to ensure job success, through case management, job coaching, advocacy, and other job supports.
 Services include:

 - Employment Discovery and Customization

 - Supported Employment

 Humanim’s Personal Support Services works with over 125 consumers living independently in their homes by teaching a variety of daily living skills and opening the door to both community and peer integration.
 Our Direct Support Professionals work closely with families to ensure that the services we offer to our customers are tailored to the individual’s unique situation.